 Responsive website design gained popularity when mighty Google recommended it as one of the factors influencing the website’s ranking in its recent update.
-And since then, websites with effective mobile experience are deemed to enjoy better search engine rankings than their counterparts.
+And since then, websites with effective mobile experiences are deemed to enjoy better search engine rankings than their counterparts.
 And this is when it all started!

 Responsive web design is a cumulative effort of three components that work in accordance to create amazing user experiences.
 These components include:

 The flexible text and images adjust themselves as per the layout width set with CSS.
 This avoids overrunning texts that not only look shabby but also are hard to read.
-Flexible container ensures that the text is wrapped automatically and that the font size is adjusted on its own as per the requirement of the screen size.
+A flexible container ensures that the text is wrapped automatically and that the font size is adjusted on its own as per the requirement of the screen size.

 A fluid grid is responsible for adding scalability and flexibility to your web design.
 This makes sure that there is consistent spacing throughout based on percentages rather than using fixed pixels.

 Media queries adjust the page layout as per the viewport size.
 This might change from phone to phone.
-For one, content can come stacked in one column, while for other it can come in two equally spaced columns.
+For one, content can come stacked in one column, while for the other it can come in two equally spaced columns.
 The fonts might be smaller in one and larger in another.

 So which one should you choose to go for?
 This is a tough question indeed!
-Here is a quick breakup of RWD in terms of its pros and cons which would aid you in the decision-making process.
+Here is a quick break up of RWD in terms of its pros and cons which would aid you in the decision-making process.

-A mobile first website is an approach that puts mobile first.
+A mobile-first website is an approach that puts mobile-first.
 It involves the design for smaller screens first and then the enhancement of mobile design for desktops and other big screens.

 This configuration makes use of different HTML for different devices, making use of 2 URLs.

-Now that you know the basics of the mobile first website, let’s know more about the pros and cons of this approach in order to make a well-informed decision.
+Now that you know the basics of the mobile-first website, let’s know more about the pros and cons of this approach in order to make a well-informed decision.

 Well, the answer to this question to a large extent depends on your business goals.
 A business might choose to maintain both a desktop website and a mobile website or may choose to go smart and have a responsive web design that meets the needs of all devices with a single website.
 This basically is dependent on how big your project is, how much budget do you have allocated and how far you look forward to scaling your business.